 Here’s the other big reason why both sonic systems work: the timer.
 You’re supposed to brush your teeth for two minutes (30 seconds per side), and because the Sonicare lets you know when to switch sides, you actually brush for that length of time.
 Same idea on the Clarisonic; you can choose between one minute and two minutes cleansing times, and it will beep approximately every thirty seconds.
 We are all busy, busy people, so we often don’t think about whether we are properly cleansing.
 A few weeks ago, I read about a study where people who washed their hands properly with regular soap had the same amount of bacteria leftover as those who washed properly with antibacterial soap–because the key was washing your hands properly, getting underneath the nails and giving yourself enough time.

 So, let me tell you how my skin has changed as a result of using this product for the past four weeks!
 Continue reading →

 M LAB is a line of products designed by Milbar Laboratories, which challenged their scientists to create skincare products without any limitations–they could use the most efficacious and luxurious ingredients and formulations, and as a result, M LAB products use high levels of clinically active ingredients to fight against signs of aging.
 According to the brand, “Professional clinical testing has validated the results and expectations of the M LAB™ product line.
 Demonstrable effects and positive changes will quickly be seen by you and others.
 Study results indicate our formulation approach produces skin firming, the reduction of fine lines and wrinkles and the improvement of skin clarity, color and texture.”

-Let me tell you about the cleanser and exfoliating scrub!
+Let me tell you what I thought about M LAB’s Travel Kit!
 Continue reading →